MairaLimaS/PrimasAdmDataBR/Administrative Data Curation/Guide to Applying the Data Validation Methodology.md

 - **Objective**: The main objective of data validation is to ensure a certain level of quality in the final data.
 Validation seeks to achieve a minimum level of data consistency, resulting in "plausible" data.

 - **Relationship with Quality**: Data validation focuses on quality dimensions related to the "structure of data," namely accuracy, comparability, and consistency.
-It does not directly address process-related quality aspects, such as timeliness.
+It does not directly address process-related quality aspects.
+Additionally, it addresses the collection and comparative-based analysis of schema-versioning for each database:
-	- Versioning in Databases: Evaluating an approach based on information historical presence notation to track changing properties on the databases throughout the time.
+	- Historicity: Evaluating an approach based on information historical presence notation to track changing properties on the databases throughout the time.
-  	- Diversity in the social information: Collecting schema-versioning of databases
+	- Maturity Assessment at the Domain-Steward Level: Based on the domain-specificity of each administrative data model, considering information utility and reliability.
+It evaluates factors ranging from the social, political, and regulatory context of data collection to technical documentation and the potential for open data.

 ## 2. Key Elements of Data Validation